 Click here to download Free Malware Removal

 What are the most common kinds of malware?

 How to remove Malware To better understand what malware can do and how to reduce your risks, it’s helpful to break it into categories.
 These categories can overlap and malware developers and operators often rely on a combination of techniques.

 Trojans propagate through social engineering.
 By making itself look like something else, a Trojan persuades unwitting users to install it.
 One common strategy is for an attacker to convince a user to open a file or web link that installs malware.

 Worms wriggle into places they aren’t wanted.
-The first experimental computer worms, which simply made copies of themselves spreading from PC to PC via floppy disks and corrupting files they had access to.
+The first experimental computer worms, simply made copies of themselves spreading from PC to PC via floppy disks and corrupting files they had access to.
 As the internet became widespread, malware developers designed worms to copy themselves across networks, making them an early threat to internet-connected organizations and users.
+How to remove Malware

 An exploit is a vulnerability in software that could be unlawfully leveraged to make the software do something outside of what it was designed to do.